Tesla Cybertruck electrifies the truck segment - Roadshow

 On the towing front, Musk estimates the truck will be capable of towing 14,000 pounds.
 According to a video played at the debut, the Cybertruck out-pulled the F-150 in a tug of war.

 And don't forget Bollinger, which is taking a similar concept to ruggedized, electrified pick-up, but with a decidedly more up-market Bollinger B2.
-That 614 hp and 668 lb-ft of torque truck tows 7,500 lbs and hauls 5,201 lbs.
+That truck, with 614 hp and 668 pound-foot of torque, tows 7,500 pounds and hauls 5,201 pounds.
 Impressive numbers, but also impressive is the price: $125,000.

 Discuss: Tesla Cybertruck electrifies the truck segment